University of Toronto

 A:

-University of Toronto and the University of Waterloo are renowned institutions offering unique campus cultures and various academic programs.
+University of Toronto and University of Waterloo are reputed universities offering unique campus cultures and various degree programs.
 While they share a great reputation, there are subtle differences between the two universities.
-The below table compares the rankings, fees and acceptance rate of University of Waterloo and University of Torornto.
-Overall this information could be useful for students who are considering them.
+Check the table mentioned below.

 Name of The University